-The subdivision of Apex was established as a government response to what it believed to be its responsibility to manage change in places where Inuit and military communities met.
-The overlapping and often irregular roles of the military and government in exercising control in Iqaluit concerned residents, churches, and government.
+The little community of Apex was a government response to what it believed was its responsibility to manage change where the military met the Inuit.
+The complexity of the Qallunaat groups exercising administrative control in Iqaluit was of direct concern to residents, churches, and government.
 Several solutions were considered, most of which created further barriers between groups.
 In 1954, RCMP Inspector Larsen proposed that the government create "Eskimo Villages" in places already inhabited by Inuit, such as Iqaluit.
 He envisaged that the government would provide villages with houses and services, while controlling the choice of location and development of the settlement.
 Larsen and others imagined places across the territories where domestic life would be clearly separated from hunting life, following the southern pattern of keeping women and children at home while men worked.
 He wrote that women and children would be able to stay in the village while men hunted "unburdened."
-The government could also ensure that Inuit remained separate from gallunaat as much as possible.
+The government could also ensure that Inuit remained separate from Qallunaat as much as possible.

-Apex (also called Apex Hill) was created in 1955 by the federal government on a site that Inuit called Niaqunnguut.
-Located about 5 km from the air base, Apex was built near the store that the HBC established there in 1948.
+The subdivision of Apex (also called Apex Hill) was created in 1955 by the federal government on the site that Inuit called Niaqunnguut.
+Located about 5 kilometres as the crow flies from the air base, Apex was built near the store that the HBC established there in 1948.
 It was also close enough to the base to allow people to commute there daily by motor vehicle.
-Confusingly for newcomers, Apex came to be known as "the townsite", while Iqaluit was known as "the village."
-Apex was deliberately established at a lengthy distance from the air-force bases.
+Ironically, Apex came to be known as the townsite, as opposed to Iqaluit, which was known as the village.

+Apex was deliberately established at a distance from the air-force bases.
 The government enthusiastically confided its plans for Apex to the HBC in 1955, just a few months before a shipload of building materials was due to arrive on their doorstep.

-The program for 1955 includes the construction of a school, a garageworkshop, a powerhouse and six small buildings, three of which are temporary dwellings for our staff.
-In addition, the Department of National Health and Welfare is going to erect a four-bed nursing station.
-The school, garageworkshop, powerhouse and nursing station will be built by contract, the six small buildings by local Eskimo labour under the supervision of our officers and with the assistance of such craftsmen from outside as may be necessary.
+The program for 1955 includes the construction of a school, a garage-workshop, a powerhouse and six small buildings, three of which are temporary dwellings for our staff.
+In addition, the Department of National Health and Welfare is going to erect a fourbed nursing station.
+The school, garage-workshop, powerhouse and nursing station will be built by contract, the six small buildings by local Eskimo labour under the supervision of our officers and with the assistance of such craftsmen from outside as may be necessary.

 Only people with jobs could afford the rent and it took several years for houses to be built.
 In 1957, seventeen families were living at Apex, compared with forty-two living at the air base due to employment of one or more members of the family and nineteen in Iqaluit living in self-built or moved homes.
-Many others stayed in Iqaluit seasonally in tupiit and qarmait.
+Many others stayed in Iqaluit seasonally in tents and qammat.